 ⏲️How to Make Corn Ribs

-Melt the butter in a small bowl (15 to 20 seconds in the microwave should do it).
+- Use a microwave to melt the butter.
 Add all the spices and salt.
 If you do a taste test it will be on the salty side.
 Some will drip off and when combined with the sweet corn it will be perfect.

-Heat your grill to 400 degrees, on a medium flame.
+Preheat your grill to 400°F over medium heat.
 Clean and lightly oil the grates to prevent sticking.
-Add the seasoned corn ribs with one of the cut sides down and cook for 8 minutes.
+Place the seasoned corn ribs cut-side down and grill for 8 minutes.

 How to Make Corn Ribs in the Oven

-Preheat your oven to 425°F. Cover the bottom of a baking sheet with parchment paper or foil to make clean-up easier.
-Place the corn ribs on the baking sheet cut side down in a single layer.
+Preheat your oven to 425°F. Line a baking sheet with parchment paper or foil for easy cleanup.
+Arrange the corn ribs cut-side down in a single layer.

 🥗What to Serve with Corn Ribs

-As I said, corn ribs and BBQ ribs are great together.
-But I also pair them with our blue cheese Wagyu burgers, my favorite bavette steak recipe, and our grilled BBQ chicken thighs.
+Pair them with blue cheese burgers, my favorite bavette steak recipe, or grilled BBQ chicken thighs.

 👩🏻🍳 Expert Tips